winitzki/scall/tutorial/programming_dhall.md

 ###### Definition

 A **typeclass** is a type constructor `P : Type → Type` together with some equations ("typeclass laws") that values of type `P t` must satisfy (for all `t : Type`).
-A **typeclass instance** is a type `t` together with a value of type `P t` that satisfies those laws.
+A **typeclass instance** for a type `t` is a value of type `P t` that satisfies those laws.
-That value is called an **evidence value** for the typeclass membership of `t`.
+That value is also called a **typeclass evidence** for the membership of `t` in the typeclass.
-We say that a type `t` "has an instance" of the typeclass (or "is an instance" of the typeclass) if we are able to compute an evidence value of type `P t`.
+We say that a type `t` "has an instance" of the typeclass if we are able to compute an evidence value of type `P t`.
-We say that we have "computed a typeclass instance for `t`" if we have computed an evidence value.

 We say that a function having an argument of type `t` "imposes a **typeclass constraint** on `t`" if that function has another argument of type `P t` (the evidence value) and assumes that the evidence value will satisfy the typeclass laws. $\square$

 To illustrate this definition, let us give an example using the `Semigroup` typeclass.